beartype/numerary/README.md

 In other words, leaning on the default behavior would require one to register exceptions with every inheritor.
 That would suck, so let’s not do that.

-However, overriding the behavior is problematic, because the standard library uses a non-public function called ``_get_protocol_attrs`` to perform its attribute enumeration.
+However, overriding the behavior is problematic, because the standard library uses non-public interfaces to perform its attribute enumeration.
 We certainly don’t want to re-implement protocol runtime checking from scratch.
 (At least not yet.)

-[``CachingProtocolMeta``](https://posita.github.io/numerary/0.3/numerary.types/#numerary.types.CachingProtocolMeta) tries to work around this by importing ``_get_protocol_attrs`` and performing some set arithmetic to limit its evaluation to directly defined attributes, and then delegating ``isinstance`` evaluation to its ``__base__`` classes.
+``beartype.typing.Protocol``’s meta class tries to work around this by sneakily limiting its evaluation to directly defined attributes, and then delegating ``isinstance`` evaluation to its ``__base__`` classes.
-In doing so, it picks up its bases’ then-cached values, but at the cost of re-implementing the attribute check as well as taking a dependency on an implementation detail of the standard library, which creates a fragility.
+In doing so, it picks up its bases’ then-cached values, but at the cost of re-implementing the attribute check as well as taking a dependency on various implementation details of the standard library, which creates a fragility.
-Further, for post-inheritance updates, ``CachingProtocolMeta`` implements a simplistic publish/subscribe mechanism that dirties non-overridden caches in inheritors when member protocols caches are updated.
+Further, for post-inheritance updates, [``CachingProtocolMeta``](https://posita.github.io/numerary/0.3/numerary.types/#numerary.types.CachingProtocolMeta) extends ``beartype``’s version to implement a simplistic publish/subscribe mechanism that dirties non-overridden caches in inheritors when member protocols caches are updated.
 That’s completely off the beaten path and there are probably some gremlins hiding out there.

 One subtlety is that the implementation deviates from performing checks in MRO order (and may perform redundant checks).